The relay mesh fans out a room's three channels: state, input, and event.

 priority

 reliable stream lane.
-You can override priority per write.Authoritative server vs player roles
+You can override the priority on each write.Authoritative server vs player roles

 A room has exactly one authority (the server) and any number of players.
-The role is decided by one option: whether you pass aplayerId.
+One option sets the role: whether you pass aplayerId.

 Authority (server)